 Display the level of water in the Sump and the various Butts Farms.

-Display the flow rate of water in the river.
+Display the flow rate of water in the river (method of measuring yet to be decided).

 Show the state of the various valves and pumps in the system.